Syedaaneesa/flexedge/README.md

 ---

 ## 🚀 Outcome
-✅ Fully responsive and performance-optimized WordPress website ✅ Sleek, professional, and user-friendly design
+✅ Fully responsive WordPress website optimized for peak performance ✅ Sleek, professional, and intuitive design
-✅ Improved user experience with clear, effective CTAs ✅ Simple for the client to manage and update
+✅ Enhanced user experience with clear and compelling CTAs ✅ Easy for the client to manage and update

 ---